landaudiogo/cc-tutorials-2023/kafka/README.md

 For this lab assignment, you will have to:

-- Adapt the `start-producer.sh` script to start 3 instanecs of the `experiment-producer` concurrently.
+- Adapt the `start-producer.sh` script to start 3 instances of the `experiment-producer` concurrently.
   > Tip:
   > Consider creating a bash for loop around the command that instantiates the